mariohernandez/training/a-components-lifecycle/image-styles.md

 10. Click **Hero** from the list of view modes
 11. Ensure **Image** is the only field outside of the _Disabled_ group
 12. Change the FORMAT from _Image_ to **Responsive Image**
-13. Click the gear icon on the right of the page, next to _Select a responsive image style_
+13. Click the cogwheel icon on the right of the page, next to _Select a responsive image style_
 14. Under **Responsive Image Style** select **Hero**
 15. Click the **Update** button then the **Save** button